If you work from home, you know it’s both a blessing and a curse.

 The Eisenhower Matrix will help you can prioritize tasks effectively so that you’re focused on the right things.

 Each of these time management techniques and tools offers a different approach to productivity, and the best one for you depends on your work style, preferences, and current habits around time management.

 Turn Up the (Instrumental) Tunes for Maximum Focus

 You already know that music can make you feel happy, sad, nostalgic, energetic, and even agitated.
 I agitate my wife with music all the time 😊

 So it’s no surprise that music can also help you zero in on what you’re doing and focus.

 But not just any music.
 For most people, instrumental music is the elixir that gets your brain in the zone.

 I like hypnotic music.
 Sometimes it’ll be something a little more relaxing, like lo-fi beats.
-Other times, like right now, as I write this, I’m listening to an aggressive and high-energy coding/hacker mix.
-And you can find all of these on YouTube for free.
+Other times, like right now, as I write this, I’m listening to brain.fm.
+Brain.fm provides music with a neural modulation effect for various purposes such as deep study, learning, and creativity.

 Classical symphonies and ambient soundscapes also have the power to transport you to the planet of productivity, where distractions fade, and concentration thrives.